Consumer Resources for New York Car Insurance Plans.

 Welcome NY State Assigned or High Risk drivers.
 We understand the concerns that you have trying to get car insurance in NY when you have had a few tickets or accidents or even some credit problems that may put you and your family in need of a State Mandated Insurance Plan to secure insurance coverage

-NYAIP-PAIP-CAIP-AIP Assigned Risk or High Risk auto residual insurance markets consists of licensed drivers unable to purchase auto insurance through the Voluntary Market due to a variety of factors, such as their driving history, accident history or status as a first-time driver.
+NYAIP-PAIP-CAIP-AIP Assigned Risk or High Risk Auto-Truck-Bus residual insurance markets consists of licensed drivers unable to purchase auto insurance through the Voluntary Market due to a variety of factors, such as their driving history, accident history or status as a first-time driver.
 The Assigned Risk or High Risk Auto Insurance Plans often charges higher rates in your state, and is a last resort for licensed drivers that cannot obtain car insurance coverage elsewhere in the preferred or voluntary auto insurance marketplace.
 To combat soaring insurance prices experts recommend educating yourself and then obtain Car Insurance quotes from at least three sources.

 Get New York High Risk Car Insurance quote comparisons